sazzadse/sazzadse/README.md

 Previously I worked at Avalanche Technologies where I helped develop ERP solutions for pharmaceutical, manufacturing, retail, and government clients.

-I am passionate about clean architecture, scalable system design, and performance optimization.

 🌍 I'm based in Dhaka, Bangladesh.

-🌱 Currently learning Microservices, Clean Architecture, and NGINX
+🌱 Passionate about clean architecture, scalable system design, and performance optimization.
 👯 Open to work opportunities (remote or relocation).
 🤝 Open to collaborating on interesting projects.

-✉️ Contact me: **sazzad.se@gmail.com**
+✉️ Contact me: sazzad.se@gmail.com

 ## 🛠️ Tech Stack